ID SCANNER PRIVACY NOTICE

 5 SECURITY AND WHERE WE STORE YOUR PERSONAL DATA

 5.1 Your personal data is stored securely on the individual ID scanning machine.
-Details of customers are only shared externally (i) where necessary to allow the ID system to be properly maintained and (ii) when a customer has been banned from a venue.
+Details of guests are only shared externally (i) where necessary to allow the ID system to be properly maintained and (ii) when a guest has been banned from a venue.
 The sharing of information about bans is done for the purpose of preventing or detecting crime and disorder (see paragraph 4 above).
 The data that is shared is a copy of the identification document and (where applicable) a summary of the reason for the ban.
 This information is encrypted and kept securely with a cloud service provider based in the UK and can only be accessed by the technical support team and by operators using compatible equipment.

 5.2 Your personal data will only be transferred outside of the European Union where (i) the technical support team needs access to the data and (ii) adequate steps have been taken to ensure that processing is conducted in accordance with the GDPR.